hdr-bgnn/BGNN_Core_Workflow/README.md

 The image segmentation workflow is managed using snakemake, a user-friendly python workflow manager.
 Snakemake uses a syntax based on python and can use python code in the definition of the workflow.

 The segmentation workflow consists of the following steps each defined by a "rule".
-The output of each rule is store to specific folder that is produced by the workflow:
+The output of each rule is store to specific folder that is produced by the worrkflow:
    1. Download the fish **Images** from [Tulane server](http://www.tubri.org/HDR/INHS/) using a simple bash script.
       * Images are saved to the folder **Images**.